Photoproductions of dileptons, photons, and light vector mesons in p-p, p-Pb, and Pb-Pb collisions at Large Hadron

-where $R(x)$ is the nuclear modification function which reflect the nuclear shadowing effect~\cite{Phys.Rev.D_44_3501} ($R(x)=1$ for p-p collisons), $Z$ is the proton number, $N=A-Z$ is the neutron number and $A$ is the nucleon number. $p(x,\mu^{2})$ and $n(x,\mu^{2})$ are the parton distributions of the protons and neutrons~\cite{Z.Phys.C._53_127}, respectively.
-The factorized scale is chosen as $\mu_{b}=\sqrt{4p_{T}^{2}}$~\cite{Phys.Rev.C_92_054907}.
+where the factorized scale is chosen as $\mu_{i}=\sqrt{4p_{T}^{2}}$, $R_{i}(x,\mu_{i}^{2})$ is the nuclear modification function which reflect the nuclear shadowing effect~\cite{Eskola:2009uj}, $Z$ is the proton number, $N=A-Z$ is the neutron number and $A$ is the nucleon number. $p_{i}(x,\mu^{2})$ and $n_{i}(x,\mu^{2})$ are the parton distributions of the protons and neutrons~\cite{Pumplin:2002vw}, respectively.